Night Vision Improves for Security and Safety with White Phosphor Tubes

 Plus, white phosphor technology improves distance and peripheral distance for the wearer.
 It also helps the wearer distinguish between objects.
 In addition, it is much easier on the eyes.
 Traditional green phosphorus begins to produce eye strain in the wearer after four hours of use.
 White phosphor provides extended comfort for 10 hours without eye strain.

-Thanks to this technology, security and safety improve for military, Coast Guard, police, search and rescue, oil industry, shipping, security, and all industries that operate outdoors at night such as refineries.
+This technology improves security and safety for the military, Coast Guard, police, search and rescue, oil industry, shipping, security, and all industries that operate outdoors at night such as refineries.

 How Night Vision Works